The Measure of Deception: An Analysis of Data Forging in Machine Unlearning: Forging for smooth loss functions

 We now turn to the analysis of general smooth loss functions, aiming to characterize the volume of forging sets under minimal assumptions.
 This broader perspective provides a unified framework that applies to a wide range of problems, including linear regression and neural networks with smooth activation functions, without the need for case-by-case treatment.
 However, the sharper bounds obtained in the previous section for the specific problems of linear regression and one-layer neural networks rely on stronger, problem-specific structure, and are therefore not fully encompassed by the forthcoming results.
 Because our analysis here prioritizes generality over specialization, the resulting bounds may not always be sharp, but this is an expected trade-off.
 As before, we have

-where now $f : \mathbb{R}^n \times \mathcal{Z} \to \mathbb{R}$ is $\mathcal{C}^1$-smooth in its first argument (the parameter), and $\mathcal{Z}$ is a smooth data manifold.
-Throughout, we consider $\mathcal{Z} \cong \mathbb{R}^d$ but conjecture that the results can be extended to smooth manifolds using appropriate charts with local diffeomorphisms.
+where now $f : \mathbb{R}^n \times \mathcal{Z} \to \mathbb{R}$ is $\mathcal{C}^1$-smooth in its first argument (the parameter), and $\mathcal{Z} \cong \mathbb{R}^d$ is the standard Euclidean space in $d$ dimensions that corresponds to the data manifold.
+We derive all the results in this work for the Euclidean space $\mathcal{Z} \cong \mathbb{R}^d$ and conjecture that these results can be extended to smooth non-Euclidean data manifolds using appropriate charts with local diffeomorphisms.
 We leave this for future work.
 Recall also that the iteration \eqref{gd1} may originate from a stochastic algorithm or it may be deterministic when ${\z_k}$ is any fixed sequence from $\mathcal{Z}$.
 The distinction is immaterial for our purposes, as we assume that the full trajectory ${\x_k}$ is fixed in advance.

 Let $\mathcal{Z} \cong \mathbb{R}^d$, $\mu_1, \mu_2$ be the Lebesgue measures on $ \mathbb{R}^n, \mathbb{R}^d$ respectively and the product measure $ \mu_1 \bigotimes \mu_2$ be the Lebesgue measure on $ \mathbb{R}^n \times \mathbb{R}^d$.
 Further, let $\pi_1, \pi_2$ be the projection maps defined as $ \pi_1 : \mathbb{R}^n \times \mathcal{Z}\to \mathbb{R}^n $, $ \pi_2 : \mathbb{R}^n \times \mathcal{Z} \to \mathcal{Z}$.
 Then we make the following assumptions on the function $f$. \paragraph{Assumptions} \begin{enumerate} \item[\textbf{A1.}]\textbf{(Smoothness)} The function $f$ is jointly $\mathcal{C}^2$ smooth $\mu_1 \bigotimes \mu_2$ a.e. on $ \mathbb{R}^n \times \mathcal{Z} \cong \mathbb{R}^n \times \mathbb{R}^d$ and